Nature and conservation

 The St James Conservation Area has a large amount of avalanche terrain in it.
 Read more about the avalanche season.

-You can take dogs onto St James east of the Waiau River, but this will require a permit prior from the DOC Waimakariri Area office prior to your trip.
+You can take dogs onto St James east of the Waiau River (ie: access from Tophouse Road).

 To protect its high conservation values and vulnerable native birds, particularly kiwi, dogs are not permitted west of the Waiau River.